caraballofelix88/zounds/README.md

 - Plays sounds
   - how?
     - backend
-      - hooks up to MacOS audio libs (but could plug in to other stuff as well)
+      - hooks up to MacOS audio libs (but could plug in to other stuff as well, eventually)
+      - abstractions:
+        - Context
+        - MIDI
+        - Player
     - frontend
-      - modules that take in signals and output signals
+      - modules that take signals and output signals
       - these processing nodes can be strung together to compose all kinds of crazy noises
+      - signals serve as providers of input values, as well as edges to graph nodes
+        - when plugged into the audio graph context, nodes

 - Reads wav files
 - Processes MIDI (sort of)